Case Competition

 Details

-The MIT Sloan Sports Analytics case competition, presened by KAGR in partnership with NCAA, is designed to provide all students with a fun, dynamic, and competitive learning experience to gain exposure to sports business issues.
+The MIT Sloan Sports Analytics case competition is designed to provide all students with a fun, dynamic, and competitive learning experience to gain exposure to sports business issues.
 Previous editions of the case competition can be viewed on our YouTube page!

 This year’s competition will begin in early February when registered teams are provided with the case question.
 Each team will be asked to submit a written presentation that outlines their proposed solution to the case question.
 Presentations will be due in mid-February.